-Tolerances that exist in today's high-pressure hydraulic systems demand tight control of system contamination.
-Contamination that is built into systems during manufacture and assembly must be removed before start-up to insure proper and predictable system performance throughout its service life.
+The tight tolerances typically found in today's high-pressure hydraulic systems demand strict control of system contamination.
+Contamination built into systems during manufacture and assembly must be removed before start-up to insure proper and predictable system performance throughout its service life.

 One shortcoming of all these flushing methods is that they are based on procedures to clean the fluid, but ignore the interior cleanliness of the system.
 Even if the tubing and conductors have been installed with the greatest of visual care, the human eye can only see particles that are larger than 40 µm.
 That degree of cleanliness is well below the needs of even the crudest and most elementary hydraulic system.